sonicakannan-cloud/Employee-Salary-Prediction-System/README.md

 ## 📌 Project Overview

-The **Employee Salary Prediction System** is a Machine Learning and Streamlit-based web application that predicts an employee's salary based on personal and professional details.
+The **Employee Salary Prediction System** is a Machine Learning-based web application developed using **Python** and **Streamlit** to predict employee salaries based on personal and professional details.

-The system uses a **Random Forest Regressor** to estimate salaries using the following features:

-- Age
-- Gender
-- Education Level
-- Job Title
-- Years of Experience

-The application provides a user-friendly interface where users can:
+The application enables users to:

-- Register their personal details
+- Register employee details
-- Predict their salary
+- Predict employee salary using Machine Learning
-- View an employee report
+- View employee report
-- Download the employee report
+- Download employee report

+The project was initially developed using the **Random Forest Classifier** and later enhanced by replacing it with the **Random Forest Regressor**, significantly improving the prediction performance to an **R² Score of 92.67%**.

 ---

 # 🚀 Features

-- Employee Registration
+- 📝 Employee Registration
-- Multi-page Streamlit Web Application
-- Salary Prediction using Machine Learning
+- 💰 Salary Prediction using Machine Learning
-- Random Forest Regressor
-- Employee Report Generation
+- 📋 Employee Report Generation
-- Download Employee Report
+- ⬇ Download Employee Report
+- 📊 Exploratory Data Analysis (EDA)
+- 📈 Data Visualization using Matplotlib
+- 🌐 Multi-page Streamlit Web Application
-- User-friendly Interface
+- 💻 User-friendly Interface

 ---